 Hunger relief is a core service performed by John 3:16 Mission.

 The homeless men, women, and children who come to John 3:16 Mission by the dozens each day depend on the meals they receive here.
-The Mission also provides supplemental food to under-resourced families who are not homeless but who struggle to put food on the table.
+The Mission also provides supplemental food to under-resourced families who are not homeless but who struggle to put meals on the table.

 The Mission currently serves about 650 meals per day, around 237,000 meals per year.